Finance Series

 Abstract

 We study the consequences of weakening shareholder primacy using Nevada Senate Bill 203 as a quasi-natural experiment.
 A difference-in-differences analysis shows that, instead of improving their governance in response to the Bill to reassure capital providers, affected firms experience a governance deterioration.
-As a result, the law's adoption causes a drop in the valuation of firms incorporated in Nevada.
-These firms decrease the performance sensitivity of CEO pay, make more but worse acquisitions, and reduce the efficiency of their capital expenditures and R&D. Reducing shareholder primacy does not improve how stakeholders are treated, as ESG performance worsens.
+As a result, the Bill causes a drop in the valuation of firms incorporated in Nevada.
+The Bill has significant real effects through the investment channel, leading firms to make more but worse acquisitions and reducing the efficiency of capital expenditures and R&D. Weakening shareholder primacy does not improve how stakeholders are treated, as ESG performance worsens.